GoogleChrome/web.dev/src/site/content/en/blog/asyncify/index.md

 In this demo, I've compiled Rust [coreutils](https://github.com/RReverser/coreutils) crate with a few minor patches to WASI, passed via Asyncify transform and implemented asynchronous [bindings](https://github.com/GoogleChromeLabs/wasi-fs-access/blob/main/src/bindings.ts) from WASI to File System Access API on the JavaScript side.
-Once combined with xterm.js, this provides a realistic shell running in the browser tab and operating on real user files - just like an actual terminal.
+Once combined with [Xterm.js](https://xtermjs.org/) terminal component, this provides a realistic shell running in the browser tab and operating on real user files - just like an actual terminal.